Headaches

 Complementary therapies

 Some kinds of headaches can be treated with other types of therapy, including deep-tissue massage, acupuncture or acupressure and herbs.
-The herb feverfew, for example, may help.
-It contains parthenolide, an agent that reduces spasms in blood vessels in the head.
+The herb feverfew, for example, contains parthenolide, an agent that reduces spasms in blood vessels in the head.
 Feverfew has been shown to work for both migraines and tension headaches.